osbuild/cockpit-composer/test/end-to-end/README.md

 $ npm run test                                  # Run end-to-end test
 $ npm run xunittest                             # Run end-to-end test with xunit xml result output
 ```

+### Running end-to-end test in Docker

+The end-to-end test docker image is an executable image, which starts container, runs test, and exits.

+The docker image depends on a base image, named weld/fedora:25, which needs have been previously built.
+If it is not available it can be built from the welder-deployment repository by running `make weld-f25`.

+Build end-to-end test docker image by running:

+`sudo docker build -t weld/end-to-end:latest .`

+The end-to-end test needs both bdcs-api-rs and welder-web docker running.
+Build them from welder-deployment
+repository by running `make build` and `make import-metadata`.
+Run them by running `sudo docker-compose -p welder up -d`.

+Run end-to-end test like this:

+`sudo docker run --rm --name welder_end_to_end --network welder_default -v test-result-volume:/result weld/end-to-end:latest xvfb-run -a -s '-screen 0 1024x768x24' npm run citest`

+XUnit XML format result will be generated at */var/lib/docker/volumes/test-result-volume/_data/result.xml*

 ## Directory Layout